How far have you come from the work you planned at the beginning of the year? Do you have any idea about what worked and what didn’t? And why?

 Step 2: What are Your Targets/ Goals?

 Now that you know the area you need to improve, it’s time to set goals or targets.
-Not only these goals should be realistic, which mean that they should be achievable within the certain time limit you set, but they should also align with your business goals.
+Not only these goals should be realistic, which mean that they should be achievable within a certain time limit you set, but they should also align with your business goals.

 These goals you set will help you define the future state in the 4th step.